 Our custom reports feature allows you to create reports with data from multiple channels.
 Since team members may not have permissions to all channels, we have chosen to make this feature available only to admins at this time.
 Non-admin users will not be able to view or create custom reports.

 Campaigns within an organization

 At this time, all users within an organization are able to view all campaigns, including all posts belonging to those campaigns, regardless of whether or not they have access to the social channel a post belongs to.
-Let’s say a user has access to three of five channels that are connected to the organization.
-They will have visibility of all campaigns, and all posts belonging to those campaigns, even if some of those posts are scheduled for the two channels they don’t have access to.
+Let’s say you have six channels connected to Buffer — three belonging to one client, and three belonging to another.
+Both clients (assuming they’ve been invited to your Buffer organization) would be able to see all campaigns, and all posts belonging to those campaigns, even if some of those posts are scheduled for the other clients channels.
 However, they will not be able to click on the channel avatar and will not be able to access the queue for that channel.